We are currently hiring for our summer programs!

 ADDITIONAL REQUIREMENTS:

 Must have demonstrated knowledge and interpersonal skills to work with artistically talented students, other arts educators and diverse constituencies and cultures.
-Must be available to work the duration of the Arts Odyssey, Academy and Summer Dance programs.
+Must be available to work the duration of 2024 summer program.
 Must be willing to participate in first aid and driver’s training.

 SUMMARY OF JOB DUTIES: